w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-secure-validator.md

 `sshUser` - An user to manage your machine.

-For different cloud providers, you need to set the corresnpnding credentials as envrionement variable, for example, you only need to set `GOOGLE_APPLICATION_CREDENTIALS` (path to json file with credentials of the service account you want to use; this service account needs to have write access to compute and network resources if you use GCP.
-For others, you can check that by referring to the [repo](https://github.com/w3f/polkadot-secure-validator#prerequisites).
+For different cloud providers, you need to set the corresponding credentials as environment variable, for example, you only need to set `GOOGLE_APPLICATION_CREDENTIALS`.
+This is the path to the JSON file containing the credentials of the service account you wish to use; this service account needs to have write access to compute and network resources if you use GCP.
+For others, you can check that by referring to the [README](https://github.com/w3f/polkadot-secure-validator#prerequisites).

-Besides that, you need two additional environment variables to allow ansible to connect to the created machines (You have generated in the beginning):
+Besides that, you need two additional environment variables to allow Ansible to connect to the created machines (The ones you generated in the beginning):

 ```
-SSH_ID_RSA_PUBLIC - path to private SSH key you want to use for the public nodes.
+SSH_ID_RSA_PUBLIC - Path to private SSH key you want to use for the public nodes.

-SSH_ID_RSA_VALIDATOR - path to private SSH key you want to use for the validators.
+SSH_ID_RSA_VALIDATOR - Path to private SSH key you want to use for the validators.

 ```

 After everything is configured properly, you can start to run the deployment with: